 Place the almonds in a small skillet over medium heat and toast, shaking the pan continuously, until lightly golden, about 4 minutes.
 Transfer to a bowl and set aside.

-Invert each cake layer so that the top is facing up.
+Turn the cake layers upright (remember they'be been cooling inverted).
 Divide the remaining buttercream equally between the two cake layers and spread a very even layer of buttercream to the edge of each top.

 Using a chef’s knife, carefully slice each layer into 3 equal portions, widthwise.
 Carefully stack the portions on top of each other, lining up all the cut sides together (so you’ll have less to trim later) and reserving the prettiest slice for the top.
 Chill until firm, at least 1 hour.